judiths1618/AutoFeatPlus/README.md

-# Join-Path-based Data Augmentation — 6G-DALI Feature Discovery and Time-Series Benchmarks
+# Join-Path-based Data Augmentation — 6G-DALI Feature Discovery and Augmentation Scenarios

 This repository is a **methodology-hardened, 5G/6G-tailored fork of the original AutoFeat join-path discovery system**